Skip to main content

 Is the description appropriately sized, front-loaded, and free of redundancy?

-The description is efficiently structured in three sentences: first explains what it creates, second describes the zero-based methodology, third provides usage guidance.
-Every sentence adds value without redundancy, and it's appropriately front-loaded with the core functionality.
+The description is efficiently structured in three sentences: first explains what the tool does, second describes the output, third provides usage guidance.
+Every sentence adds value with zero wasted words, and the most important information (purpose) comes first.

 Shorter descriptions cost fewer tokens and are easier for agents to parse.
 Every sentence should earn its place.